lucaxgomex/own-professional-website-template/content/page/experiences/index.md

             icon: archives
 ---

-In this section, Experiences: Learn about past professional roles, highlighting key responsibilities and accomplishments that contribute to a well-rounded career profile.
+In this section, you'll be able to learn about my past professional roles, highlighting key responsibilities and accomplishments that contribute to a well-rounded career profile.

 <div>
     <h1>